gcallah/MiscWriting/Charity/ordo.md

 people of that land. *Ordo amoris* offers us what we today might call a "default" ordering, one which can be "overridden" when events demand it.

-If we really want "effective altruism," we should recognize thart J.D.
+In short, if we really want ["effective altruism,"](https://www.effectivealtruism.org) we should recognize that J.D.
 Vance is correct in noting that charity begins at home.
-And that is not only because our natural affections direct it there first, but also because that is where our charity is most effective.
+And that is not only because our natural affections direct it there first, but also because that is where our charity is most likely to be effective.